 I wasn’t expecting to see such a variety of pigments used.
 One can only imagine what they looked like fresh and new thousands of years ago.
-Some of the pigment was applied by hand and other sections were blown from the artist's mouth resulting in a spatter pattern.
+Some of the pigment was applied by hand and other sections were blown from the artist's mouth, or perhaps a reed, resulting in a spatter pattern.
 You can also see that, in addition to being painted, some figures also have sections that are incised into the rock.
 Sadly, there are also numerous bullet holes from the days before such artifacts were appreciated.

 I made sure to look away from the images and out at the canyon too.
 The canyon is wide and slopes up gradually away from the wall where the images are.
 I got the feeling that this was a place where stories were told and passed along through the generations.
 The canyon has great acoustics and would be wonderful for chanting, flutes and drumming.